 Xinxing Manufacturing Facility.
 In November 2006, Bonso entered into a land purchase agreement to acquire 133,500 square meters of land use right for future expansion in Xinxing, China.
 In July 2015, the Company entered into an agreement to sell approximately 23,500 square meters of that land use right, leaving the Company with approximately 110,000 square meters.
 The office building on the Xinxing site was completed in February 2015, and its leasehold renovations were completed in January 2016.
-All manufacturing operations have been moved from Shenzhen to Xinxing.
+All manufacturing operations were moved from Shenzhen to Xinxing.
 We intend to carefully monitor our capacity needs and to expand or reduce capacity as necessary in the future.
-Excess space in this facility is currently being rented out to third parties.
+We are renting excess space in this facility to third parties.

 Customers and Marketing.
 We sell our products primarily in the United States and Europe.
 Customers for our products are primarily OEMs, OBMs and ODMs, which market the products under their own brand names.
 We market our products to OEMs, OBMs and ODMs through our sales staff at trade shows, via e-mail and via our website.
 In addition, we market our pet electronic products to end users worldwide through online platforms.
 We have made sales through this medium primarily to end users in the United States, Europe and China.
+We have expanded our online sales to include home appliances, including cordless leaf blowers, food vacuum sealers and hydroponic growing systems.

-Net export sales to customers in the United States and Europe constituting 10% or more of total revenue of the Company consisted of the following for each of the three years ended March 31, 2018, 2019 and 2020.
+Net export sales to customers in the United States and Europe constituting 10% or more of total revenue of the Company consisted of the following for each of the three years ended March 31, 2022, 2021 and 2020.

 Year ended March 31,

-2018 2018 9 2020

-\$ in \$ in \$ in
+2022 2022 1 2020)

-thousands % thousands % thousands %
+\$ in thousands % \$ in thousands % \$ in thousands %

-United States of America 4,807 42 3,184 32 7,453 57
+United States of America 8,340 56 9,732 62 7,453 57

-Germany 3,621 31 3,760 38 3,613 28
+Germany 4,602 31 3,666 24 3,613 28

-Total 8,428 73 6,944 70 11,066 85
+Total 12,942 87 13,398 86 11,066 85

 We maintain a marketing and sales team of six people.
 Also, our experienced engineering teams work directly with our customers to develop and tailor our products to meet the customers' specific needs.
-We market our products primarily through a combination of direct contact by our experienced in-house technical sales staff and through trade shows, e-mail and our website.
-Commission payments of approximately \$34,000 were paid to the sales team during the fiscal year ended March 31, 2020 (2019: \$11,000; 2018: \$13,000).
+We market our products primarily through a combination of direct contact by our experienced inhouse technical sales staff and through trade shows, e-mail and our website.
+We also offer certain of our products through Amazon.
+Commission payments of approximately \$9,000 were paid to the sales team during the fiscal year ended March 31, 2022 (2021: \$25,000; 2020: \$34,000).
 We hire third-party agents to handle sales and customer service for some of our online selling platforms.
-Commission payments of approximately \$802,000 were paid to agents during the fiscal year ended March 31, 2020 (2019: \$26,000; 2018: \$nil).
+Commission payments of approximately \$554,000 were paid to agents during the fiscal year ended March 31, 2022 (2021: \$930,000; 2020: \$802,000).

-Our top customers and their percentage of revenue for the prior three fiscal years are below:
+Our top two customers and their percentage of revenue for the prior three fiscal years are below:

-Percent of Revenue- Year ended March 31,
+Percent of Revenue-Year ended March 31,